openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 # Overview of Transformations API {#ngraph_transformation}

-This guide contains all necessary information that could help you to start writing nGraph transformations.
+This guide contains all necessary information that you need to start implementing nGraph transformations.

+## Prerequisites
+Before creating a transformation, do the following:

-First of all before writing transformation make sure that there is no transformation with the same functionality in [Transformation Library](group__ie__transformation__api.html).
-To start writing transformation it's good to know how [Transformation Library](group__ie__transformation__api.html) is structured, how transformations are organized and where to put your transformation code.
+* Make sure that there is no transformation with the same functionality in the [Transformation Library](group__ie__transformation__api.html)

-Let's start from reviewing transformations library structure.
+* Learn how the [Transformation Library](group__ie__transformation__api.html) is structured and how transformations are organized
+* Understand where to put your transformation code

+### Transformation Library Structure
-Transformations library is independent from InferenceEngine target library named as `inference_engine_transformations` and located in `inference-engine/src/transformations` directory.
+Transformation library is independent from Inference Engine target library named as `inference_engine_transformations` and is located in the `inference-engine/src/transformations` directory.

 Transformations root directory contains two folders:
-* `ngraph_ops` - Legacy opset operations needed for nGraph to CNNNetwork conversion.
+* `ngraph_ops` - Contains legacy opset operations needed for nGraph to CNNNetwork conversion.
-> **NOTE**: This operation are prohibited to use inside new plugins until they are not moved to separate directory with allowed operations.
+> **NOTE**: This operation is prohibited inside new plugins until they are not moved to a separate directory with allowed operations.
-* `transformations` - Includes all transformations, utils, runtime info attributes and pass managers.
+* `transformations` - Includes all transformations, utils, runtime info attributes, and pass managers.
-> **NOTE**: Do not use transformation that belongs to `ngraph::pass::ConvertOpSet1ToLegacy` transformations until they are not moved to separate directory with allowed transformations.
+> **NOTE**: Do not use transformation that belongs to `ngraph::pass::ConvertOpSet1ToLegacy` transformations until they are not moved to a separate directory with allowed transformations.

+### Transformation Flow Layers
-Transformation flow in transformation library has several layers:
+Transformation flow in the transformation library has several layers:

-1. Pass managers - Executes any type of transformations and provides additional debug capabilities.
+1. Pass managers - Execute any type of transformations and provide additional debug capabilities.
-2. Transformations - Performs particular transformation algorithm on `ngraph::Function`.
+2. Transformations - Perform a particular transformation algorithm on `ngraph::Function`.
-3. Low level functions that takes set of nodes and performs some transformation action.
+3. Low-level functions - Take a set of nodes and perform some transformation action.
-They are not mandatory and all transformation code can be located inside transformation.
+They are not mandatory and all transformation code can be located inside the transformation.
-But if some transformation parts can potentially be reused in other transformations we suggest to keep them as a separate functions.
+But if some transformation parts can potentially be reused in other transformations, we suggest keeping them as a separate functions.

+### Location for Your Transformation Code
-To decide where to store your transformation code please follow these rules:
+To decide where to store your transformation code, please follow these rules:

-1. If it's plugin specific transformation and can't be reused by other plugins keep source code inside plugin.
+1. If it is a plugin-specific transformation and cannot be reused by other plugins, keep source code inside plugin.
-2. If this transformation relates to OpSetXToOpSetY conversion or it's common optimization then keep sources inside transformation library.
+2. If this transformation relates to the OpSetXToOpSetY conversion or it is common optimization, keep sources inside the transformation library.

-After you've decided where to store your transformation code, you can start develop your own nGraph transformation.
+After you decide where to store your transformation code, you can start developing your own nGraph transformation.

 ## ngraph::Function and graph representation <a name="ngraph_function"></a>

-nGraph function is a very simple thing: it stores shared pointers to `ngraph::op::Result` and `ngraph::op::Parameter` operations that are inputs and outputs of the graph.
+An nGraph function is a simple thing: it stores shared pointers to `ngraph::op::Result` and `ngraph::op::Parameter` operations that are inputs and outputs of the graph.
 All other operations hold each other via shared pointers: child operation holds its parent (hard link).
-If operation has no consumers and it's not Result operation
+If the operation has no consumers and it is not a Result operation
-(shared pointer counter is zero) then it will be destructed and won't be accessible anymore.
+(shared pointer counter is zero), it is destructed and  is not accessible anymore.
 Each operation in `ngraph::Function` has a `std::shared_ptr<ngraph::Node>` type.

-For examples of how to build an nGraph Function, see the [Build nGraph Function](./build_function.md) page.
+For examples of how to build an nGraph function, see the [Build nGraph Function](./build_function.md) page.

 ## Transformations types <a name="transformations_types"></a>

-nGraph has tree main transformation types: `ngraph::pass::FunctionPass` - strait forward way to work with `ngraph::Function` directly;
+nGraph has three main transformation types:

+* `ngraph::pass::FunctionPass` - straightforward way to work with `ngraph::Function` directly
-`ngraph::pass::MatcherPass` - pattern based transformation approach; `ngraph::pass::GraphRewrite` - container for matcher passes.
+* `ngraph::pass::MatcherPass` - pattern-based transformation approach
+* `ngraph::pass::GraphRewrite` - container for matcher passes

 ![transformations_structure]

 ### ngraph::pass::FunctionPass <a name="function_pass"></a>

-`ngraph::pass::FunctionPass` is used for transformations that take entire `ngraph::Function` as input and process it.
+`ngraph::pass::FunctionPass` is used for transformations that take entire `ngraph::Function` as an input and process it.

 Template for FunctionPass transformation class